Discover Puglia by bikeItria valley & Salento - PugliaDifficulty path:

 The amazing Cave of Poetry

-You are in Puglia, in the historical Land of Bari, ready for your cycling week.
+You are in Puglia, in the historic Land of Bari: your cycling week begins!

 From the regional capital you will have easy access to Alberobello and its magical Trulli.
 The town is in an area called "Valley of Trulli" and has an historical centre declared World Heritage Site by UNESCO.
 The two souls of Alberobello are divided by Piazza Martellotta: Rione Aia with its streets still authentic and almost always silent, and Rione Monti, most devoted to tourism.